-The univariate approach to repeated measures has some real virtues, sometimes.
+The univariate approach to repeated measures has some real v

-Because n = the number of observations rather than the number of cases, it is possible to have more parameters in a model than cases, or even more measurements than cases.
-In this situation the multivariate approach just blows up.
+Because n = the number of observations rather than the number possible to have more parameters in a model than cases, or $\varepsilon$ measurements than cases.
+In this situation the multivariate up.